reinnet/jsd-mp/README.md

-# reports
-Reports in Jupyter Notebook
+# Reports
+## Introduction
+Here we use Jupyter Notebook to collect all results from the optimal and huristic solutions.